C00kier/C00kier/README.md

 ## I am currently working on:
 ### 🗻 Minecraft plugins for server BLACKMC.PL
-Over the past few months, I have developed multiple plugins for a new guild mode.
-We are currently in the testing phase before release.
+Over the past few months, I have developed multiple plugins for a guild mode.

 Some of the features:
-- guild upgrades
+- Guild upgrades
-- guild guardians - custom mobs that guild members can give basic commands and are protecting players base
+- Guild guardians - custom mobs that guild members can give basic commands and are protecting players base
-- universal box system - allows to add multiple different boxes that will drop from activities like breaking blocks, killing certain type of mobs or fishing.
-Each box is fully customizable via configuration file.
+- Universal reward box system - allows to add multiple different boxes that will drop from activities like breaking blocks, killing certain type of mobs or fishing.
+Each box and it's drop is fully customizable via configuration file.
-- set of items with unique behaviour
+- Set of items with unique behaviour

-I have also created several plugins that are currently running on the server:
+I have also created several plugins for survival + rpg mode:
 - Yrden, Vampirism rune (which are adding new combat skills)
 - PVP mode for our lobby
 - GUI for ProtectionStones plugin
+- Property review system
+- Player recommendation system connected with mySQL database

 ## How to contact with me:
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:pawelmateuszignaczak@gmail.com)